KasRoudra2/PyPhisher/README.md

  - *PIP*
    - This project is now also available in PIP

+## Whats new in 2.0?
+ - *LocalHostRun*
+   - Introducing a new port forwarding/tunneling service named localhost.run.
+It works over ssh without binaries
+ - *Redirection url*
+   - Users can decide where the victim will be redirected after data is captured

 ## Solution of common issues
  - Some secured browsers like Firefox can warn for '@' prefixed links.
-You should use pure links or custom link to avoid it
+You should use pure links or custom link to avoid it.
- - Ngrok links require Ngrok token to work.
-Follow the instructions [here](https://github.com/KasRoudra/PyPhisher/issues/1) to set up ngrok token
+ - VPN or proxy prevents tunneling and even proper internet access.
+Turn them off you have issues.
  - Some android requires hotspot to start Ngrok or Cloudflared.
 If you face 'tunneling failed' in android, most probably your hotspot is turned off.
-Turn it on and keep it on untill you close PyPhisher
+Turn it on and keep it on untill you close PyPhisher.
  - If you want mailing credentials then you need to use app password.
 Visit [here](https://myaccount.google.com/u/0/apppasswords) and generate an app password, put that in `files/email.json`.
-You may need to enable 2FA before it
+You may need to enable 2FA before it.

 ## [!]
 Disclaimer
 ***This tool is developed for educational purposes.
 Here it demonstrates how phishing works.
 If anybody wants to gain unauthorized access to someones social media, he/she may try out this at his/her own risk.
 You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
 The author is not responsible for any misuse of PyPhisher!***